nodejs/node/doc/api/process.md

 stream) unless fd `2` refers to a file, in which case it is a [Writable][] stream.

-`process.stderr` differs from other Node.js streams in important ways, see [note on process I/O][] for more information.
+`process.stderr` differs from other Node.js streams in important ways.
+See [note on process I/O][] for more information.

 ## process.stdin